0xPARC/0xparc-intro-book/src/kzg.typ

 #import "preamble.typ":*

-= Kate-Zaverucha-Goldberg (KGZ) commitments
+= Kate-Zaverucha-Goldberg (KZG) commitments

 This chapter requires reading the earlier chapter on discrete logarithm.

 == Pitch: KZG lets you commit a polynomial and reveal individual values

-The goal of the KGZ commitment schemes is to have the following API:
+The goal of the KZG commitment schemes is to have the following API:

 - Penny has a secret polynomial $P(T) in FF_q [T]$.
 - Penny sends a short "commitment" the polynomial, which is a hash.